HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 ![image](insert_image_url_here)

 Similar to TTFB, FCP improved with higher rankings.
-Also similar to TTFB, only 19.5% of origins on Wordpress experienced good FCP performance (from the [Core Web Vitals Technology Report](https://datastudio.google.com/u/0/reporting/55bc8fad-44c2-4280-aa0b-5f3f0cd3d2be/page/M6ZPC?s=gIMIWF38pWI)).
+Also similar to TTFB, only [19.5% of origins on Wordpress experienced good FCP performance](https://datastudio.google.com/s/kZ9K0d-sBQw).
 Since their TTFB performance was relatively poor, I am not surprised that their FCP is also low.
 It's difficult to achieve good scores on FCP and LCP if TTFB is slow.

 Common culprits for poor FCP are render-blocking resources, server response times (and anything associated with a slow TTFB), large network payloads (minify and chunk!), and more.